In the shadow of Ebola and Covid-19, measles rips through Congo

 In Lisala, the boxes were lashed to the back of a dozen motorbikes for a ten-hour ride along bamboo-thronged dirt tracks and precarious log bridges too pitted for 4X4 vehicles.

-During the 10-hour ride to Busu-Mandji, the convoy was halted by three flat tyres, engine trouble and a broken chain.
+During the 10-hour ride to Busu-Mandji, the convoy was halted by three flat tires, engine trouble and a broken chain.
 MSF workers said the vaccines remained in the right temperature range.

 Congo’s government has year-round vaccination campaigns, but there was no emergency response targeting high risk areas until an October-December 2019 campaign.
 When the government vaccines did finally come, health workers say some may have overheated.